IBM/aspera-cli/docs/README.md

 #### Installing a beta release of the gem

-Beta version of gem can be found here: <https://ibm.biz/aspera-cli-beta>
+A beta version of the gem can be found here: <https://ibm.biz/aspera-cli-beta>

 On Linux/macOS, install in a terminal: